Vanessa Fuchs, WeCOACH CEO

 Lizzy currently resides in Annapolis, MD where her husband Chuck is the head baseball coach for the Naval Academy.
 The couple have 2 children, Jane (7) and CJ (3).

-Karen Weatherington, Associate Director of Leadership Programs
+Melissa Bruner, Associate Director of Programs & Strategic Initiatives